nbitzz/rocontrol/README.md

 # RoControl
 A simple Discord bot that connects to a Roblox game.

-Requires discord.js v13, express, axios, dotenv, and body-parser.
+Requires discord.js v13, express, jimp, axios, dotenv, and body-parser.
+HTTP must be enabled.

+**RoControl is not designed for usage in script builders.** If you see RoControl running in a script builder, it is most likely with a custom loader and package.

 ## License